 How the private sector can change the world

-In 2018, we bear witness to a radical expansion in the role of the private sector in social and environmental arenas.
+Right now, we are bearing witness to a radical expansion in the role of the private sector in social and environmental arenas.
 Until a few decades ago, the idea that businesses in the private sector invest more than the bare minimum to ensure compliance and avoid risk-related cost was novel at best; more commonly, it was deemed foolhardy, if not a breach of contract with shareholders.
 Yet, now we see the private sector moving well ahead of governments on key issues such as carbon emissions, gender parity, green supply chains and diversity and inclusion.

 Though the evolution of socially-conscious business practice contains its fair share of cautionary tales (BP, Wells Fargo and Volkswagen), this shift in social and environmental perspectives across the private sector over the past four decades is still hopeful.
 Corporations hold great power; a power that is increasingly scrutinized and held accountable as new norms are established.
 And, beyond a willingness to be held accountable to the highest standard of business practice, corporations are leveraging their dollars and influence to make society and environment sustainable and resilient for the future.